influx6/gu/README.md

 -	Able to render on both front and back end.
 -	Quickly craft your UI without touching HTML.
 -	Share code between backend and frontend.
+-   Efficient and extendable asset bundling for all possible file types.

 Advantages
 ----------